awesto/django-shop/docs/reference/cart-checkout.rst

 price of a product, depending on the total content of the cart.

 Cart modifiers are easy to write and they normally consist only of a few lines of code.
-It is the intention of **djangoSHOP** to seed an eco-system for these kinds of plugins.
+It is the intention of **django-SHOP** to seed an eco-system for these kinds of plugins.
 Besides computing the total, cart modifiers can also be used to sum up the weight, if the merchant's product models specifies it.